-- a) protect human life and public health; - b) minimize expenditure of money for costly flood control projects; - c) minimize the need for rescue and relief efforts associated with flooding; - d) insure that purchasers of property are notified of special flood hazards; - e) assume responsibility for their actions; and - f) to ensure continued eligibility of owners of property in Cheshire for participation in the National Flood Insurance Program pursuant to rules and regulations published in the Federal Register. - 46.1 Area of Applicability.^{2,4,5} The areas of special flood hazard identified g) by the Federal Emergency Management Agency (FEMA) in its Flood Insurance Study (FIS) for New Haven County, Connecticut, dated May 16, 2017, and accompanying Flood Insurance Rate Maps (FIRM), dated May 16, 2017 (Panels-09009C0134J, 09009C0142J, 09009C0144J, 09009C0161J, 09009C0163J, 09009C0281J, 09009C0282J, 09009C0283J, 09009C0284J, 09009C0303J), and December 17, 2010 (Panels - 09009C0136H, 09009C0137H, 09009C0138H, 09009C0139H, 09009C0141H, 09009C0143H, 09009C0280H, 09009C0301H), and other supporting data applicable to the Town of Cheshire, and any subsequent revisions thereto, are adopted by reference and declared to be a part of this ordinance.
-Since mapping is legally adopted by reference into this regulation it must take precedence until such time as a map amendment or map revision is obtained from FEMA.
-The area of special flood hazard includes any area shown on the FIRM as Zones A and AE, including areas designated as a floodway on the FIRM.
-Areas of special flood hazard are determined utilizing the base flood elevations (BFE) provided on the flood profiles in the Flood Insurance Study (FIS) for a community.
-BFEs provided on a Flood Insurance Rate Map (FIRM) are approximate (rounded up or down) and should be verified with the BFEs published in the FIS for a specific location.
-The FIS and FIRM are on file with the Town Clerk.
+- a) protect human life and public health; - b) minimize expenditure of money for costly flood control projects; - c) minimize the need for rescue and relief efforts associated with flooding; - d) insure that purchasers of property are notified of special flood hazards; - e) assume responsibility for their actions; and - f) to ensure continued eligibility of owners of property in Cheshire for participation in the National Flood Insurance Program pursuant to rules and regulations published in the Federal Register.

+46.1 Area of Applicability.^{2,4} This regulation is applicable to the "Special Flood Hazard Areas" (SFHA) designated as Zone A and Zone AE, as identified by the Federal Emergency Management Agency (FEMA) in its most current Flood Insurance Study (FIS), Flood Insurance Rate Maps (FIRM) and other supporting data applicable to the Town of Cheshire, all of which are incorporated herein by reference and declared to be part of this regulation.
+[NOTE: A new FIS and FIRM are anticipated to become effective on or about December 17, 2010].
+Since mapping is legally adopted by reference into this regulation it must take precedence when more restrictive until such time as a map amendment or map revision is obtained from FEMA.
+The SFHA includes any area shown on the FIRM as Zones A and AE, including areas designated as a floodway on a FIRM.
+SFHAs are determined utilizing the base flood elevations (BFE) provided on the flood profiles in the FIS for a community.
+BFEs provided on the FIRM are only approximate (rounded up or down) and should be verified with the BFEs published in the FIS for a specific location.
+The FIRM and FIS are on file in the Office of the Cheshire Town Clerk.